GPUNexus/HIP/docs/how-to/hip_porting_driver_api.rst

 HIP Module and Texture Driver API
 =================================

-HIP supports texture driver APIs however texture reference should be declared in host scope.
+HIP supports texture driver APIs.
+However texture reference should be declared in host scope.
 Following code explains the use of texture reference for ``__HIP_PLATFORM_AMD__`` platform.

 .. code-block:: cpp